bereketA44/Et-pay/README.md

 # Et-pay website with PHP

-> payment website made with PHP and MVC pattern with full authentication.
+> payment website made with PHP and MVC pattern with full authentication and session handling.

 # Built With
 - PHP